 In 2012-13, there were 813 businesses in Victoria producing vegetables for human consumption worth $985 million.
 Victoria is the second largest vegetable producing state by value (after Queensland), with 26 per cent of the total production value for Australia.

-The Vegetable Industry Profile provides an overview of the location, structure and performance of Victoria's vegetable industry.
+The Vegetable Industry Profile below provides an overview of the location, structure and performance of Victoria's vegetable industry.
 It also provides information on production, trends, exports, domestic consumption, productivity, financial performance and employment details of the industry, as well as opportunities and challenges and important government policy influences.

 Read more about vegetable pests, diseases and weeds.